thomasleese/dotfiles/README.md

 # Dotfiles

 This repository contains configuration for the CLI tools that I use.
 It is designed to be used in parallel with my Ansible configuration held in the [machines repository][].

 [machines repository]: https://github.com/thomasleese/machines

+## Installation

 To install the configuration files, you can use the `stow` command: